 - Messaging apps (i.e.- Facebook Messenger)

-How to train and motivate your team
+How to train and motivate every customer service representative

 Employee experience (EX) and CX go hand in hand.
 The more engaged employees are, the better experience they’ll provide to your customers.
 Focusing on your EX program gives you a competitive advantage and a motivated workforce.